muritane/coordination-architecture/constraint_discovery.md

 - occur in sandboxes,
 - or emerge in adjacent domains.

-Attempts to dissolve invariants without reducing load result in instability, not freedom.
+Attempting to dissolve invariants without reducing load produces instability, not freedom.

 ---

-## Implications (Descriptive, Not Prescriptive)
+## Implications (Descriptive)

 - Early success accelerates constraint discovery.
 - Scale reveals hidden limits.
-- Enforcement follows failure risk, not ideas.
+- Enforcement follows failure risk, not ideology.
 - Complaints about rigidity often ignore load.
 - Evaluation hardens when it coordinates action.
 - Meaning hardens when it must execute.